microsoft/accessibility-insights-service/Contributing.md

 All contributions to this project should be through pull requests (PR) against the `master` branch.

-Before you start, make sure you have read the [Git branch setup instructions](./docs/GitBranchSetup.md).

 ### Creating a pull request

 If you are new to Git, read more about [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).